 36 of 67

-Out of all of the Presidential Dollar error coin photos which people have sent me, this photo, and the one following it (showing a similar view of the same thing) are among the most interesting from the artistic standpoint.
-The coin in the photo has a nice "clamshell," or cracked clad layer, error which is evident 360 degrees around the entire circumference of the edge of the coin.
-The coin's owner and finder, Wayne Hunt, sent a set of coin photos, (shown after the next image) which... seemed to depict the cracked clad layer, but the expert that was helping identify some of the strange things we were seeing wanted to know how deep the split went.
+Out of all of the Presidential Dollar error coin photos, this one is one of the most interesting from an artistic standpoint.
+The coin in the photo has a nice "clamshell," or cracked clad layer, error that is evident 360 degrees around the entire circumference of the edge of the coin.
+The coin's owner and finder, Wayne Hunt, sent a set of coin photos that seemed to depict the cracked clad layer, but the expert wanted to know how deep the split went.

 Since Wayne isn't an error coins guru, he wasn't sure how to describe what he was seeing in any better terms than he already had, so he had his camera do the work for him.
-The photo was meant to tell us "yes, the split clad layer is split enough and deep enough to hold up my razor knife!"
-He ultimately sent the coin to Tom DeLorey at Harlan J. Berk, where I got a chance to see it myself before it went off for grading and encapsulation.
+The photo was meant to say that "yes, the split clad layer is split enough and deep enough to hold up my razor knife."
+He ultimately sent the coin to Tom DeLorey at Harlan J. Berk.
 The split was definitely visible to the naked eye, but the clad layer was very secure; there wasn't any chance of it separating from the core.

 37 of 67